satoshinm/NetCraft/README.md

 In multiplayer mode, players can observe one another in the main view or in a picture-in-picture view.
 Implementation of the PnP was surprisingly simple - just change the viewport and render the scene again from the other player’s point of view.

-Multiplayer is supported in both the native and web clients.
-To connect to a server from the web client, the server must support websockets, this can be accomplished using [websockify](https://github.com/novnc/websockify) as follows:

-    ./websockify.py 4081 localhost:4080

 #### Collision Testing

 Hit testing (what block the user is pointing at) is implemented by scanning a ray from the player’s position outward, following their sight vector.
 This is not a precise method, so the step rate can be made smaller to be more accurate.